 - Depression and mood issues

 It’s important to understand that B12 is bacteria derived.
 This means that it’s not in meat but rather on meat.
-It’s on plants as well, especially plants from good soil.
+It’s on plants as well, especially plants from good soil (not always easy to find).
 B12 is more plentiful in meat because there’s more bacteria in dead animal flesh.
-(I’m not saying that for effect… It just makes sense that there would be more bacteria on something post-life.:)1 A big part of the challenge in our culture is that we have so sterilized everything (chlorine in water, hand sanitizers, bleach, etc.) that bacterial growth (even the beneficial kind) can be hindered.
+(I’m not saying that for effect… It just makes sense that there would be more bacteria on something post-life.:)1 A big part of the challenge in our culture is that we have so sterilized everything (chlorine in water, hand sanitizers, bleach, etc.) that bacterial growth, even the beneficial kind, can be hindered.
 This is perhaps part of why so many people have issues in their gut microbiome.
 (This often manifests in a wide range of digestive issues.
 For more information on the microbiome, see my Dysbiosis blog here.)
 B12 is created and absorbed by the large intestine and distributed throughout the body.2

 Root vegetables tend to be some of the better sources as they are grown directly in the ground/soil.
 Nutritional yeast (although tougher to find good quality) is a great source too because it’s rich in protein and other B vitamins along with B12.
 I love green smoothies with dark leafy greens as they offer B12 but also a broad spectrum of phytochemicals, other vitamins and minerals (especially iron) and are well absorbed for most people.3 Algae is another powerful source.
 Although it can be harder to find good quality, I love algae because it also has DHA.
 (My favorite sources of B12 are DHA and Spirulina Manna.)